Kaftrio (Trikafta in the US) – Triple combination therapy

 Who is currently eligible for Kaftrio?

-This decision by the EMA is different to the one made by the FDA in America, who allow the drug to be prescribed to people over 12 who have at least one copy of the F508del mutation.
 The various drug regulatory bodies across the world take different approaches to how they interpret evidence on the safety and clinical effectiveness of new drugs and ultimately what licence indication should be granted.

 When will Kaftrio be available?